Detection prospects of solar $g$-modes with LISA: Introduction

 Cutler and Lindblom \cite{Cutler:1996ai} were the first to explore the external gravitational perturbations associated with solar modes on LISA.
 Later, Polnarev et al\cite{Polnarev:2009xf}, investigated the response of a spaceborne laser interferometer, such as the Laser Interferometer Space Antenna (LISA), to solar oscillations.
 In that pioneering work, it was shown that low-frequency solar oscillations could induce measurable time-dependent gravitational perturbations in a space-based detector.
 Two distinct contributions were identified: a near-zone (Newtonian) contribution arising from the time-varying gravitational quadrupole moment of the Sun, and a far-zone contribution associated with gravitational radiation emitted by the oscillating mass distribution.
 Polnarev\cite{Polnarev:2009xf} demonstrated that, in the low-frequency regime relevant for solar oscillations, the near-zone contribution dominates and that, under favorable conditions, a LISA-type detector could achieve a higher signal-to-noise ratio than traditional helioseismic measurements.

-Since the publication of Polnarev’s work, the LISA \cite{amaro2017laser},\cite{Danzmann2011} mission concept has matured substantially, with updated and more realistic sensitivity curves that incorporate instrumental noise as well as astrophysical backgrounds, such as the Galactic binary confusion noise.
-In addition, new space-based interferometer concepts, such as TianQin \cite{TianQin_Luo_2016}, have been proposed, providing complementary sensitivity in overlapping frequency bands.
+Following the publication of Polnarev’s work, the LISA \cite{amaro2017laser},\cite{Danzmann2011} mission concept has matured substantially, with updated and more realistic sensitivity curves that incorporate instrumental noise as well as astrophysical backgrounds, such as the Galactic binary confusion noise.
+In addition, new space-based interferometer concepts, such as Taiji \cite{TaijiScientific:2021qgx}, \cite{Ruan_2020_Taiji_sensitivity}, and TianQin \cite{TianQin_Luo_2016}, have been proposed, providing complementary sensitivity in overlapping frequency bands.
 These developments motivate a re-examination of the detectability of solar oscillation modes using space-based gravitational wave detectors, incorporating updated solar models, updated detector sensitivities.
 In this work, I revisit the problem originally addressed by Polnarev\cite{Polnarev:2009xf}, with particular emphasis on solar $g$ modes, and extend the analysis in several important directions.